-It’s not easy to put together a Top 10 Best New Zealand Waterfalls List because it’s completely subjective and limited to each person’s experience with the falls being named.
+This Top 10 Best New Zealand Waterfalls List is where we showcase our favourite waterfalls in the Land of the Long White Cloud.
+It’s not easy to put together a list like this because it’s completely subjective and limited to each person’s experience with the falls being named.

 So without further ado, we present our Top 10 Best New Zealand Waterfalls in reverse order…